bkim3395/Melp/README.md

 [geoloc-gif]: https://raw.githubusercontent.com/bkim3395/Melp/master/app/assets/images/github%20readme%20images/geoloc.gif "Geolocation Demo"
 ![alt text][geoloc-gif]

-User can give their location to Geolocation API.
+Geolocation API can access a user's location.
 This location will be used as the center for Google Map API in Search page.
-If user refuses to give their location, the default location is used for the center.
+If a user refuses to give their location, the default location is used for the center.

 ## Search and Google Map API